 Cast: John Gallagher Jr., Kate Siegel, Michael Trucco

-Silence can be killer
+Hush, hush, silence can be killer

 In most films, they use music to raise the suspense.
 This one is rather scary because of the opposite.
 Having a deaf character who is not able to hear the steps of a crazy man is terrifying.
 It definitely works in the movie advantage.

 I’m going to give away something from my personal life.
 I actually have a deaf sister (Not mute).
 They actually approached some specific characteristics that deaf people typically do.
 So I have to give props to them for the research.

 They are all small details, but I love it when a movie does their research!